 Why are employees so willing to change jobs at the moment?
 One reason is certainly that many employees postponed their plans to quit due to the pandemic.
-Now, after almost two years, their career planning is gaining importance again, and this is causing a disproportionate increase in the willingness to switch overall.
+Now, their career planning is gaining importance again, and this is causing a disproportionate increase in the willingness to switch overall.
 In addition, companies have limited or frozen further training measures and salary increases due to the uncertain economic situation.
-These are also reasons why workers are likely to consider changing jobs.
+These are also reasons why employees are likely to consider changing jobs.
 A higher salary is the decisive factor for most to switch to a new employer.

-However, this fact itself does not explain the alarming survey results.
-The first pandemic lockdown in March 2020 has set something in motion: Many employees were sent to home offices for months.
+However, this fact itself does not explain the alarming situation.
+The pandemic has set something in motion: Many employees were sent to home offices.
 There they suddenly worked more flexibly, independently, agilely and digitally.
 In the meantime, however, many companies want their employees to return to the office.
 Not all of the team members are pleased with this decision by their leaders.

-While everyone experiences the new world of work differently due to their individual situation, it has changed employees’ needs: Today, employers are confronted with requests for flexible working hours and independent work, for more work-life balance, or for mental and physical health.
+But the pandemic has changed employees’ needs: Today, employers are confronted with requests for flexible working hours and independent work, for more work-life balance, or for mental and physical health.
 But this development itself is not responsible for the fact that many employees think about changing jobs.
 Only if organisations do not respond to the new needs of their employees and their managers do not adapt their management style, it will lead to resignations.

 It is undisputed that a healthy corporate culture ensures satisfaction.
 A company culture is based on values that are shared by employees and management.
 If the needs within the workforce have changed, organisations should find out what these are.
 The first step is an assessment in the form of individual interviews and a comprehensive employee survey.
 The aim is to take stock of the new values shaped by the crisis, their strengths and weaknesses.